CFJO-FM

-CFJO-FM (branded as O97,3) is a French language Canadian radio station in Thetford Mines, Quebec, which broadcasts on 97.3 FM with an effective radiated power of 100,000 watts.
+CFJO-FM (97.3 FM, "O97,3") is a French language radio station licensed to Thetford Mines, Quebec, Canada, featuring a contemporary hit radio format.
 Its motto is "Le Meilleur de la musique", which means "The Best of Music".

 The station has studios in both Thetford Mines and Victoriaville, sharing facilities with its soft adult contemporary sister stations CKLD-FM and CFDA-FM.
-Both cities are served by the same transmitter, and both studios produce part of the station's broadcast schedule — however, Thetford Mines is considered the station's primary city of license.
+Both cities are served by the same transmitter, and both studios produce part of the station's broadcast schedule — however, Thetford Mines is considered the station's primary city of licence.

 History

 The station first received CRTC approval in 1988.
 It was launched on 103.3 FM on July 15, 1989. by media mogul François Labbé, who already owned many radio stations consolidated as the Réseau des Appalaches.
 It moved to its current 97.3 frequency in 1997.

 The first song played on the radio for the year 2000, was "Video Killed the Radio Star" by the Buggles.

 In April 2014, Montreal-based Attraction Radio (now Arsenal Media) announced plans to acquire all of Réseau des Appalaches' stations, including CFJO-FM; the decision is currently awaiting CRTC approval.